-With warmer days and nights around the corner – trust us on this! – it’s time for your annual gas fireplace maintenance.
+With warmer days and nights arriving, it’s time for your annual gas fireplace maintenance.

 Gas fireplaces do burn more cleanly than wood-burning ones, but they still accumulate dirt and dust, and gas appliances like fireplaces and furnaces need to be checked periodically to ensure your family and home stay safe.
 You can do some of the maintenance yourself, but you should hire a professional for the technical parts of the job.